Oriented pro-$\ell$ groups with the Bogomolov-Positselski property: Oriented pro- groups of elementary type

-\begin{prop} Let $\calG_1=(G_1,\theta_1)$ and $\calG_2=(G_2,\theta_2)$ be two Kummerian oriented pro-$\ell$ groups.
-Then the free product $\calG_1\amalg^{\hat \ell}\calG_2$ is again Kummerian. \end{prop}
+\begin{prop} Let $(G_1,\theta_1)$ and $(G_2,\theta_2)$ be two Kummerian oriented pro-$\ell$ groups.
+Then the free product $(G_1,\theta_1)\amalg^{\hat \ell}(G_2,\theta_2)$ is again Kummerian. \end{prop}

-We prove that --- under certain conditions --- if the free amalgamated pro-$\ell$ product of two Kummerian oriented pro-$\ell$ groups with the Bogomolov property is again Kummerian, then it has also the Bogomolov property.
+We prove that --- under certain conditions --- if the free amalgamated pro-$\ell$ product of two Kummerian oriented pro-$\ell$ groups with the Bogomolov-Positselski property is again Kummerian, then it has also the Bogomolov-Positselski property.